mark-ruddy/neurorecovery/report/report_neurorecovery.md

 The form used for user stories in this report will be a concise description followed by measurable and tangible acceptance criteria (AC) bullet points.
 Once development on a feature has completed, the AC will be reviewed and the user story closed if they have been fufilled.

 The user stories are placed in this report in no particular order.
-As will be discussed in the Project Management section, the user stories will be developed alongside each other concurrently as they are dependent on each other:
+As will be discussed in the Project Management section, the user stories will be developed alongside each other concurrently as they are dependent on each other.

 ### Angular Material Frontend User Story
 The frontend is expected to be aesthetically pleasing, clear and simple to navigate and be available as a cross-platform webapp.
 It should have code in it to handle communication with the backend where required.